Trump Suggests ‘Closing Up The Country’ Over Border Wall, Border Security

 Meanwhile, in early April, Trump suggested sending the National Guard to protect the border in the absence of the wall.
 While supported by some governors (who serve as commanders-in-chief of their National Guard units) were fully on board with the idea, others, such as Oregon’s Kate Brown, said they would issue no such orders.

-Also last week, Trump claimed that the border with Mexico was “under siege,” although a day earlier US Customs and Border Protection issued a report that showed illegal immigration at the southern border roughly the same as it had been the previous month, as well as in line with historical trends.
+Also last week, Trump claimed that the border with Mexico was “under siege,” although a day earlier, U.S. Customs and Border Protection issued a report that showed illegal immigration at the southern border roughly the same as it had been the previous month, as well as in line with historical trends.